shouryasen/shouryasen.github.io/_pages/working_papers.md

 This line of research progresses at a macro, global level.
 I argue that institutional change during the third wave of democratization can be more parsimoniously understood by accounting for the impact of economic shocks on authoritarian coalitions.
 I study authoritarian institutions in the historical context of the 1970s and 1980s, when they steadily emerged across the world in a range of country contexts.

-**Economic shocks, sovereign debt, and authoritarian institutions in the third wave** (in preparation)
+**Economic shocks, sovereign debt, and authoritarian institutions in the third wave** (in preparation, presented at APSA 2025)

 **Abstract**